As you may know, if the mail service is unauthenticated, you can face the following issues:

 to send their mail on behalf of a real owner of the e-mail address.

-SPF record (acronym for Sender Policy Framework) is an effective
+SPF record (an acronym for Sender Policy Framework) is an effective

-and simple method which lets you avoid such issues.
+and simple method that lets you avoid such issues.
 If your domain name

 has the correct SPF record, then you can be sure nobody is able to send fake